nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 it had already shipped.
 I was transferred to a supervisor to see if I could send it back.

 It's important to note that nobody ever asked if they should fill this.
-I suppose we waived away the right to authorize filling prescriptions when we signed up for the mail-order service.
-But it was beginning to feel like a big oppressive system working its hardest to charge me $160 for $20 worth of medicine.
+We may waived away the right to authorize filling prescriptions when we signed up for the mail-order service, or there may be some other complicating factor I'm unaware of that explains why this prescription was filled automatically.
+But it was beginning to feel like a big oppressive system working its hardest to charge me $160 for
+$20 worth of medicine.

 ## Third person